Sandro295/JavaGame/README.md

 # JavaGame
-Shameless ripoff of Realm of the Mad God
+Shameless ripoff of the Realm of the Mad God